 There is no simple way explain the ideological macroeconomic divisions between Republicans and Democrats.
 The top-level economic advisers in both parties have been almost exclusively Keynesians all the way back to WWII.
 But politicians just do not listen to their economic advisers when it comes to making economic policy.
 Austerians have had tremendous anti-Keynesian influence over both parties despite not holding official positions of authority.
 Ever since 2008 when the economic stimulus package was passed, both parties have been austerian.
 For example, Obama raised taxes as part of the Affordable Care Act (Obamacare) so it would reduce the deficit and has been trying to raise taxes on the wealthy.
 That is austerian, not Keynesian.
 Similarly, the Republicans have been trying to cut social spending, and the Democrats seem to have been happy to let government spending decrease (as a fraction of our total income) since the beginning of 2009.

 Because Keynesian-monetarist policies are likely to improve the plight of the median American, I support this academic consensus.
-Monetarist-Keynesian policies should benefit both the needy (unemployed) and the median.
-Massive unemployment and idle capital is a tragic waste and we should use all feasible tools to reduce the suffering.
+Keynesian policies should benefit both the needy (unemployed) and the median.
+Massive unemployment and idle capital is a tragic waste and we should use all effective tools to reduce the suffering.
 This should not be controversial.
 It is the textbook consensus that almost every college student learns in Principles of Macroeconomics.
-It is amazing to me how the media and both parties have conspired to produce austerianism which is the polar opposite of the macroeconomics taught in the college textbooks.
+It is amazing to me how the media and both parties conspired to produce austerianism which is the polar opposite of the macroeconomics taught in the college textbooks.